JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Infinite scrolling for profile feed #DONE
 - Infinite scrolling for Following feed #DONE
 - Improve following page performance, it is really slow probably because of the two requests , it seems to have been a temporary issue, it is faster now after i added the followers api call in the home page #DONE
-- Try to use the global homePage state context to decide which data to invalidate upon liking
+- Try to use the global homePage state context to decide which data to invalidate upon liking #DONE
+- Home/following selector should always be on top and the posts underneath to be blurred

 ## Search bar for profiles / posts
 - Return posts that contain the query in the post body
 - Return profiles if user selects people
 - If the query starts with @ then show profiles first but still show posts afterwards
 - For the profiles show 3 profiles and a show more tab, for posts implement useInfiniteQuery
+- Search by hashtags

+## Messaging
+- Separate page where users can message each other

+## Mentioning users
+- Mentioning users in posts which will then link to their profile

+## Trends and follow recommendations
+- See how much each hashtag has appeared in the last week and show the top trends
+- Separate trend page for expanded page